seanburlington/some-thoughts/content/blog/aws-cloudfront-limitations.md

 ---

-I got this site running on AWS using S3 and CLoudfront, it was all easy enough.
+I got this site running on AWS using S3 and CloudFront, it was all easy enough.

 But then a couple of things didn't work how I wanted.